 Hearing loss manifests in many different ways.
-The degree and severity of your hearing loss determines the symptoms you will experience and the appropriate treatments to resolve them.
+The degree and severity of your hearing loss determine the symptoms you will experience and the appropriate treatments to resolve them.
 The most common forms of hearing loss are sensorineural, conductive, and mixed.

 Is hearing loss affecting your relationships and general wellness?
 We’ve laid out different symptoms of hearing loss to help you identify and understand your condition.